What is the main branch?

-Adding library files to master
+Adding library files to the main branch

-Linked libraries in master
+Linked libraries in the main branch

 When should you merge?

-Tip: Use branch and master collections to your advantage.
+Tip: Use branch collections to your advantage.
 By toggling the auto-update on and off for individual artboards, you can create collections that are constantly updating or that are paused at a certain point - even while you’re still working.

 When the main branch is defined as “what’s in production”